Cosmology of Single Species Hidden Dark Matter: The weak dependence on the initial chemical potential or the underlying statistics

 \section{The weak dependence on the initial chemical potential or the underlying statistics}

-We can see from Table \ref{tab:transition-parameters} that the transition depends on the initial effective chemical potential $\Delta_{\rm{ini}}$ and whether the hidden dark matter is fermion or boson.
+We can see from Table \ref{tab:transition-parameters} that the transition depends on the initial effective chemical potential $\Delta_{\rm{ini}}$ and whether HiDM is fermion or boson.
 We will now investigate such dependence in more detail.
 We shall however find that the classical approximation is already very good at representing the transition in all cases.